-The Christmas season brings extra opportunity to spend quality time with friends and family, and in Spokane, Washington, there are many places that visitors can enjoy the holiday spirit together.
+The Christmas season offers plenty of opportunities to spend quality time with friends and family, and in Spokane, Washington, there are many places to get you in the holiday spirit.
 From special holiday displays and light shows to festive plays, performances, and gift bazaars, Spokane is a wonderful place to celebrate the season.

 If you're planning on traveling to western Washington State this holiday season, Spokane is the ideal destination for your winter vacation.
 No matter what time of year you visit, you can check out the Northwest Museum of Arts and Culture, the Tudor-style Campbell House, and the sculpture walk at the expansive Riverfront Park, but if you happen to be in town for the Christmas holiday, you'll get a chance to see all these features lit up with dazzling lights and handmade decorations.